nestybox/sysbox-ee/docs/system-containers.md

 ## Nestybox System Containers

-While we are not inventing system containers (e.g., Canonical's LXD product already supports them), Nestybox system containers are the first to support deployment with Docker.
+While we are not inventing system containers per-se, Nestybox system containers are the first to support deployment with Docker.

 This allows users to leverage the power of Docker to package and deploy system containers, and removes the need to learn about other container